blacklightpy/vaultofknowledge/Gender Inclusivity in Languages.md

 If you point at a non-binary person and ask them what they are to a conservative person, they will likely say that "he is a male" or "she is a female".
 But I can point at their physical or mental differences and ask them how can that be explained.
 They will then likely say that it is a flaw which has to be medically cured.
 But I must then ask, on what basis should one person's natural form be decided as faulty and has to be prescribed a cure?

 It is only under the conservative faith that one can justify such a judgement.
 Because the lord has created Adam and Eve as the two distinct genders, just like any other genders.

+# About non-binary adoptions
+It is not scientific that a child can only be raised properly with the care of a completely feminine mother and a completely masculine father.
+The so called results are only statistic, and they are only statistic because the majority of people are either dominantly feminine or dominantly masculine.
+Also, statistic models are not scientific models, they are only useful as guiding information for us to understand general trends.

+We can